 Traffic school is rarely required, but it has benefits.
 In many cases, completing Level 1 Nevada Traffic school within five (5) days of pleading guilty to tailgating will result in the tailgating charge being lessened to a non-moving violation.
 Non-moving violations are preferable to tailgating tickets because they carry no demerit points.5

-8. What happens if I ignore my ticket for tailgating in Nevada?
+8. What happens if I ignore my ticket?

 Defendants who miss court or fine payments get a 30-day grace period before the judge will issue a bench warrant.
 And if the defendant misses a payment, the judge may not issue a bench warrant until the defendant is given the option to do community service instead and then fails to do it.